tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 for saving.
 It should also format the organism name for display.

 In practice, the `stock` table stores the numeric `organism_id` when saving a germplasm.
-We could use a single-value `ChadoIntegerTypeItem` to allow the user to provide the numeric ID for the organism.
+We could use a single-value `ChadoIntegerTypeDefault` to allow the user to provide the numeric ID for the organism.
 But, this is not practical.
 Users should not be required to use a look-up table of numeric organism IDs.